 What is the lesson?

 They didn't really know any better?
-The idea of a new ERP Implementation was scary and frightening.
+The idea of a new Dynamics NAV ERP Implementation was scary and frightening.

 We've worked with other companies with old systems very similar to the one using the AS 400 above, who frankly didn't understand the basics of supply chain.
 The concept of a sales order and an order book was foreign to them.
-Once again, a modern ERP Implementation of Business Centrak would be very difficult for them to handle unless we keep it very simple to help them get over the complexity.
+Once again, a modern ERP Implementation of Dynamics NAV (now called Business Central) would be very difficult for them to handle unless we keep it very simple to help them get over the complexity.

 Many in this second company realized they needed a new system but were waiting for their IT Director to retire so they wouldn’t have to rock the boat.

-You may want to view my Linked In article on common ERP Implementation mistakes with Business Central or view our YouTube channel where we constantly add lots of great videos on Business Central inventory and other subjects.
+You may want to view my 3 ERP Implementation Mistakes article on common ERP Implementation mistakes with Microsoft Dynamics NAV (now Business Central) or view our Microsoft Dynamics NAV and Microsoft Business Central videos on our YouTube channel where we constantly add lots of great videos on ERPl implementations and other subjects.

-If you need help with choosing an ERP implementation partner or product, give us a call at: (519) 585-7524 x.45 or contact our team, we are excited to talk with you soon!
+If you need help with choosing an Dynamics NAV ERP implementation partner or product, give us a call at: (519) 585-7524 x.45 or contact our team, we are excited to talk with you soon!